Double Smoked Ham Kits now available!

 You can smoke spare ribs on whatever type of indirect smoke you have in your backyard.
 This is one of the most simple and straightforward methods for smoked spare ribs because sometimes, simple really is the best.
 Here’s how to do it:

 1. Preheat your smoker to 250 degrees F. Use your favorite hardwood.
-I recommend fruit, hickory, or apple woods for these ribs.
+I recommend fruit, hickory, or apple wood for these ribs.

-2. Trim your ribs.
+2. Trim.
 Follow the steps above to trim your ribs and get them ready to smoke.

-3. Season your ribs.
+3. Season.
 Use a seasoning with a little sweetness, a little heat, and a good amount of salt.
-I’m combining my Signature Sweet Rub, my Beef Seasoning, and extra black pepper.
+I’m combining Hey Grill Hey Rib Rub, Hey Grill Hey Beef Rub, and extra black pepper.

-5. Rest your ribs.
-When your ribs are ready, pull them off the smoker and let them rest for at least 15-20 minutes before slicing and serving.
+5. Rest then enjoy.
+When your ribs are ready, pull them off the smoker and let them rest for around 15 minutes before slicing and serving.

-Pile of smoked spare ribs on a cutting board
+Whole rack of spare ribs on a cooking sheet.

 How Long to Smoke Pork Spare Ribs